Bad Boys II: Plot

-Later, Mike and Marcus infiltrate Tapia's mortuary.
+Later, Mike and Marcus battle Tapia's henchmen at a bank, and one of them is electrocuted on a monorail line.
+Then the pair infiltrate Tapia's mortuary.
 Inside, they discover that Tapia is using cadavers and coffins to smuggle drugs and money in and out of the country.
 The evidence is sufficient for Captain Howard to authorize a raid on both Tapia's residence and the mortuary, in collaboration with the DEA and the U.S. Coast Guard.

 Almost all of Tapia's drug supply and money are confiscated in the raid.
 Tapia flees to Cuba with Syd as a hostage after learning she is a DEA agent during the raid on his home.
 He demands his money back in 48 hours, using Syd as a bargaining chip.
 Mike and Marcus form a black-ops team with the DEA, TNT, and Howard's contacts from the CIA to rescue Syd.
-They are inserted by the Coast Guard off Cuba, where they meet Tito, Vargas' brother, who leads the local Alpha 66 resistance.
+They are inserted by the Coast Guard off Cuba, where they meet Tito, Vargas's brother, who leads the local Alpha 66 resistance.
 Tito helps with weapons, tunnels, and mapping Tapia's mansion.

-The team raids Tapia's mansion, rescues Syd, and leaves a large explosive device that demolishes the mansion upon the team's exfiltration.
+The team raids Tapia's estate, kills Alexei, rescues Syd, and leaves a large explosive device that demolishes the mansion upon the team's exfiltration.
 Marcus, Mike, Syd and Tito steal a yellow Hummer H2 as they escape from Cuban military forces controlled by Tapia.
 Tapia survives and pursues the group, ultimately ending up outside of Guantanamo Bay.
 Not recognized as U.S. citizens, the Navy personnel on the base shoot at both Mike and Marcus as well as Tapia's vehicles, prompting them to stop just as they enter a live minefield.
-Marcus kills Tapia while the latter holds Mike at gunpoint.
+Marcus kills Tapia with a headshot while the latter holds Mike at gunpoint.
 Tapia's body falls backward onto a mine, which obliterates his corpse.

-Mike, Marcus, and Syd celebrate at a barbecue in Marcus's backyard with his family; Marcus has decided to remain partners with Mike.
+Mike, Marcus, and Syd celebrate at a barbecue in Marcus's backyard with his family; Marcus has chosen to remain partners with Mike.